 Although we think of sugar as the stuff in our sugar bowl, that's not the full picture.
-Many foods, such as white bread, pasta and rice, are made up of sugars, and that's what we break them down to when we digest them.
+Many foods, such as white bread, pasta and rice, are made up of mostly simple carbohydrates, which we break down into sugar during the digestion process.

 These foods, like sugar, can cause blood sugar swings and cravings, and if you eat too many your body converts the excess into fat for storage.
 Some low-fat diets are high in these types of foods, so take another look at your diet and focus on making these simple changes:

 ...white bread, rice and pasta with wholegrain versions, like oats, granary or wholemeal breads, brown rice and wholewheat pasta.

 ...low-fat diet foods, which tend to be high in sugars, and have smaller portions of the regular versions.

 If you're sticking to low-fat meals, make yours from scratch to ensure minimum added sugar: